BotNexusAI/claude-code-plus/README.md

 ## ✨ Why Use Claude Code Plus?

-Claude Code Plus acts as a powerful translation layer, allowing you to:
+Claude Code Plus acts as a high-performance, modular translation proxy, allowing you to:

-- **Break Vendor Lock-in:** Use your favorite Anthropic-compatible clients (like the Claude Code CLI) with more powerful or cost-effective models from OpenAI, Google, and beyond.
+- **Break Vendor Lock-in:** Use your favorite Anthropic-compatible clients (like the Claude Code CLI) with more powerful or cost-effective models from OpenAI, Google, and Anthropic.
-- **Access the Best Models:** Seamlessly switch to the latest models like GPT-4.1 or Gemini 2.5 Pro without changing your client-side workflow.
+- **Access the Best Models:** Seamlessly switch to the latest models like GPT-4.1, Gemini 2.5 Pro, or Claude 3.5 Sonnet without changing your client-side workflow.
-- **Maintain Your Tools:** Keep using the development tools you love, while gaining the flexibility to choose your backend model.
+- **Native Performance:** Direct API integrations eliminate middleware overhead for faster responses and native streaming.
+- **Modular Architecture:** Clean, maintainable codebase with separated concerns for each provider.
 - **Full Tool Support:** Enhanced compatibility for tool usage, including automatic schema cleaning for Gemini models.
 - **Easy Setup:** Get started in minutes with an interactive command-line wizard.